AdnachielBismarck/AdnachielBismarck/README.md

 - 👋 Hi, I’m @AdnachielBismarck
 - 👀 Passionate about data analysis, strategic consulting, and applied physics
-- 🎓 Engineer in Applied Physics with certifications in advanced data analytics and SQL
+- 🎓 Engineer in Applied Physics with certifications in advanced data analytics and data science
-- 🤝 Open to collaborations on data-driven projects in health, finance, tourism, or physics
+- 🤝 Open to collaborations on data-driven projects in health, finance, tourism, economy or physics
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/adnachiel-bismarck-avenda%C3%B1o-chavez-9089a128b/) or email at adnachiel.bismarck@gmail.com

 <!---